Ahmed-yasser86/Ahmedrix-Educational-Platfrom-Ecosystem/README.md

 # Ahmedrix Educational Ecosystem — Complete Technical Documentation

+## ⚠️ Before Running the Project

+Before downloading or running the project, please review the **updated Deployment section** carefully.

+It includes the correct setup steps and database attachment instructions.

+Skipping these steps may lead to technical issues or runtime errors.

 ## ⚙️ Built From Scratch — No External Dependencies

 This application was engineered entirely from the ground up.